4:060-AP4 Federal and State Award Procurement Procedures

 The District shall use one of the following methods of procurement:

 A. Procurement by micro-purchases.
-Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold.
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold of $10,000, as may be amended from time to time.
 To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
 Micro-purchases may be awarded without soliciting competitive quotations if the Board considers the price to be reasonable.
-Note: See 105 ILCS 5/10-20.21 and sample policy 4:060, Purchases and Contracts.
+Note: See 105 ILCS 5/10-20.21 and policy 4:060, Purchases and Contracts.

 B. Procurement by small purchase procedures.
-Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, or other property that do not cost more than the Simplified Acquisition Threshold.
+Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, or other property that do not cost more than the Simplified Acquisition Threshold of $250,000, as may be amended from time to time.
 If small purchase procedures are used, price or rate quotations must be obtained from an adequate number of qualified sources.

 C. Procurement by sealed bids (formal advertising).
 Bids are publicly solicited and a firm fixed price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
 Note: 105 ILCS 5/10-20.21 requires “lowest responsible bidder.”
 The sealed bid method is the preferred method for procuring construction, if the conditions in 2 C.F.R. §200.320(c)(1) apply.
 If sealed bids are used, the requirements in 2 C.F.R. §200.320(c)(2) apply.
 Note: 105 ILCS 5/10-20.21 requires sealed bids.